ryanpjhickey/Coding-Quiz-Web-App/README.md

 ## Description

 This website will allow users to take a quiz and view their score afterwards reflected by their time left.
 They can enter their initials as well on a list of high scores.
+It utilizes dynamic rendering and hidden elements to display individual questions.

 ---